 It is further divided into several subsections.
-This list shall contain every case with at least one of the following features: Mass murder cases with six or more dead (excluding the perpetrator) Mass murder cases with a double digit number of victims (dead plus injured) Mass murders by intention with at least a dozen victims (dead plus injured) In the tables that follow, the "W" column indicates the weapon, or weapons, used.
+This list shall contain every case with at least one of the following features: Rampage killings with six or more dead (excluding the perpetrator)Rampage killings with at least four people killed and a double digit number of victims (dead plus injured)Rampage killings with at least a dozen victims (dead plus injured) In the tables that follow, the "W" column indicates the weapon, or weapons, used.

-This list shows serial killers from the 20th century to present day by number of victims (list of serial killers by victim before 1900).
+This list shows serial killers from the 20th century to present day by number of victims (list of serial killers before 1900).
 In many cases, the exact number of victims assigned to a serial killer is not known, and even if that person is convicted of a few, there can be the possibility that he/she killed many more.

 Due to the complex nature of serial killers, their crimes, discrepancies caused by geographic location and/or time, and the investigations related to these persons results in difficulties in organization and ranking.
 To address this, multiple categories have been provided in order to more accurately describe the nature of certain serial murders.
 Gunfight at the O.K.
 Corral.
 Despite its name, the gunfight actually occurred in a narrow lot six doors west of the rear entrance to the O.K.